1. Home

 The US Department of Energy’s Better Building Initiative defines a solar lease as "a type of lease specific to solar energy systems where the lessor owns the solar equipment and the customer rents it at a fixed monthly rate."

-In other words, after you sign, the solar leasing company will still own the panels installed on your roof while you pay a fixed monthly payment, not unlike the lease of a personal vehicle.
+In other words, after you sign, the solar leasing company owns the panels installed on your roof while you pay a fixed monthly payment, not unlike the lease of a personal vehicle.

 Most solar leases last for 15, 20, or 25 years and can sometimes be extended even further.
 While the panels generate power on your roof, your utility electricity costs drop.
 This enables most solar leases to deliver immediate savings with a monthly price lower than your electric bill.